Thavarshan/secret-loader/README.md

 AWS_SECRET_ACCESS_KEY="cf:my-stack:SecretAccessKey"
 ```

-After running the script, your `.env` file will be updated with the real values.
+After running the script, your `.env` file will be updated with the actual values for the secrets.

 ---